 Increase share of existing customers' logistics spend.
 Our customers include blue chip global companies and emerging companies that are gaining share in their respective markets.
-For example, we serve our top 10 customers in between 10 to 51 countries and on average in approximately 30 countries.
-As these customers continue to grow and their supply chains increase in size and complexity, we are focused on expanding the range of services that they rely on us to provide and thereby increasing our share of their overall Freight Forwarding and Contract Logistics spend through cross-selling our range of services.
-A key part of this strategy is to grow with our existing customers by expanding services into new geographies, which we are well-positioned to do given our global footprint.
+As these customers continue to grow and their supply chains increase in size and complexity, we are focused on expanding the range of services that they rely on us to provide and thereby increasing our share of their overall Freight Forwarding and Contract Logistics spending through cross-selling our range of services.
+A key part of this strategy is to grow with our existing customers in new geographies, which we are well-positioned to do so given our global footprint.
 This growth depends on our ability to anticipate and give the best response to complex logistics problems with flexible and resilient solutions that optimize the end-to-end supply chain and total logistics cost (including working capital) that can be implemented effectively.
-This growth also requires an intimate understanding of the customer's needs and a demonstrated operational performance.
-CEVA must have the capability to integrate both upstream and downstream processes and to not only connect information technology systems, but also to derive forward-looking intelligence from available data.
+It implies an intimate understanding of the customer's needs and a demonstrated operational performance.
+CEVA must have the capability to integrate both upstream and downstream processes and to not only connect information technology systems, but also to derive forward-looking intelligence out of the available data.
+For example, we serve our top 10 customers in between 11 to 44 countries and on average in approximately 23 countries.